Kakeibo Templates

 But a Kakeibo reflection might reveal:

-• 3 meals were special catch-ups you value deeply
+• 3 meals were special catch-ups you value deeply → Keep these, no guilt

-• 4 meals were from burnout after work (avoidable with better meal planning)
+• 4 meals were from burnout after work → Avoidable with better meal planning

-• 2 were impulsive late-night delivery you barely enjoyed
+• 2 were impulsive late-night delivery you barely enjoyed → Cut these next month

 Now you know what to keep and what to change.